gregoraubrey/bc14_w9d5_hackathon_build-a-backend-room-36-steven-gregor-and-neil/README.md

+**This was the ninth hackathon we did at School of Code on 20230512.
+See the instructions we were given below.**

 # Hackathon - Build a Back End

 You'll need to write some code to get this application running.
 Your server will function as an API like we've been building and also serve an HTML page.